 - Complete Dental Plan

 These plans may cover a percentage of the cost of fillings, extractions, oral surgery, root canals, crowns, and dentures.
-The plans also offer a discount for orthodontics.
+Some plans also offer a discount for orthodontics.

-Humana earned the win for best coverage types because it offers five plan types that allow customers to get the policy that best fits their needs.
+Humana earned the win for best coverage types because it offers a variety of plan types that allow seniors to get the policy that best fits their needs and cost range.

 Best Value (Coverage for Price) : Aetna® Vital Savings

 Aetna has been in business since 1853.
-Headquartered in Hartford, Connecticut, Aetna has 13 million members nationwide and a PPO network of 372,000 dental providers.
-The company has earned an A financial strength rating with AM Best andan A+ rating with the Better Business Bureau.
+Headquartered in Hartford, Connecticut, about 39 million people rely on Aetna, and the company has more than 120,000 dental providers nationwide.
+They earned an A financial strength rating with AM Best and an A+ rating with the Better Business Bureau.